oceantracker/oceantracker/docs/_build/html/_sources/info/how_to/P_running_cases_in_parallel.rst.txt

-To run in parallel on windows requires run to be within a if **name** == ‘**main**’ block. iPython note books ignores if **name** == ‘**main**’ statements, thus the below will not run when within a notebook in windows.
+To run in parallel on windows requires run to be within a if **name** == ‘**main**’ block. iPython note books ignores if **name** == ‘**main**’ statements, thus the below may not run when within a notebook in windows.
 Use in notebooks also frequently gives “file in use by another process” errors.